pinkdeveloper/Expedia.Website/ABOUT.md

+# Why I choose this Language

 Because Asp.Net C# is a great language :)
-I Implemented the task with it as my recent experiance was using this Langouge.
+I Implemented the task using c#, as my professional experience using this Language.

+# Total Experience I have
+I have 5 years’ experience of implementing web application using Asp.net C#, and the recent two years was using Sitecore CMS as well.